 At the end of the day villas and bungalows have the kind of street appeal, charm and character that you just can't buy new, yet mixes perfectly with new.
 With that in mind, here's a guide for how to modernise a character home the right way.

 1. Honour Heritage

-Where you can work with existing features of the home, these are likely to be of a very high quality.
-The original floors of bungalow or villas, for example, typically have solid tongue and groove floorboards made from native timbers.
+Where you can work with existing features of the home, these are likely to be of very high quality.
+The original floors of bungalows or villas, for example, typically have solid tongue and groove floorboards made from native timbers.

 Try to recycle what you can, such as old doors and floorboards.
 Restoring them back to their former glory is cost-effective and rewarding.
 Just beware of rot and borer with floorboards - if there's too much you might want to look at laying new floor over top.
 This is often a better option than replacing completely as you could come across issues once the floor is taken up.

 For sourcing additional character features, try Trademe.
 You can also buy new at Bungalow & Villa.
 They specialise in manufacturing renovation products for character homes and can even custom make products.

 Mixing contemporary elements with original features creates a classic look that never dates.
 Villa bathroom image from houzz.co.nz

 The biggest downfall of an older character home is that energy efficiency was really not on the radar when they were built.
 No insulation, drafts and a lack of heating appliances are issues you want to address early on for the sake of your health and comfort.